 What is a dacryocystorhinostomy?

-A dacryocystorhinostomy (DCR) is a type of surgery done to create a new tear drain between your eyes and your nose.
-You may need this surgery if your own tear duct has become blocked.
+A dacryocystorhinostomy (DCR) is a surgery that creates a new path for tears to drain between your eyes and your nose.
+You may need this surgery if your tear duct has become blocked.
 The procedure can be performed externally through an incision in the skin, or endoscopically through the nose without leaving a skin incision.
 Both methods are equally successful.

-Your eyelids have two small openings that drain some of the tears covering your eye.
+Your eyelids each have a small opening that drains away tears produced normally by your eyes.
 Blinking pushes tears into these openings.
-From there, the old tears empty into a small tube and then into a larger area, called the lacrimal sac.
-This sac leads to the tear duct.
-This duct passes around some bony structures surrounding your nose and drains into your nasal cavity.
+From there, the tears empty into a small tube and then into a larger area: the lacrimal sac.
+This sac leads to the tear duct, which goes around bony structures surrounding your nose and drains into your nasal cavity.